mfcr/prog_assigment_peer_assesed/README.md

 copy the run_analysis.R file to the folder that contains the data folder and run it to obtain an output file named: "tidy_data_set.txt"

 In the file: CodeBook.md you can find explanations about code and features of the data.
+Please refr to the file for more information.